Dalibor Đurđević

-Đurđević was selected as The Best Assistant Referee 5 years in a row by the Football Association of Serbia and he is a holder of numerous prestigious awards for professional football refereeing, both home and abroad.
+Đurđević was selected as The Best Assistant Referee 5 consecutive seasons by the Football Association of Serbia, and he is a holder of numerous prestigious awards for professional football refereeing, both home and abroad.

 Refereeing career

 He started his referee career in 1994 and after only three years received the National Referee badge.

 He spent 10 years (1999-2009) in the First Serbian Division.
 The little-known fact is that during that time he refereed 126 games with a whistle in his hands (i.e. as a center official) and even made his debut in the Serbian Super League in 2004.

 In 2009 he switched to being an Assistant referee and made it to the international FIFA Assistant Referee list a short time after.
 He later mentioned in one of his interviews that it was the most important decision in his life.
 He joined the Milorad Mažić team in 2012 and together with FIFA Assistant Referee Milovan Ristić, became an indispensable team member.
 He praised Mažić and his vision for the team and knew that they would achieve great things together as a team, not without all the hard work that comes with it.